 We adopt a policy of encouraging attendance at the surgery unless you feel this would seriously aggravate your health condition.

 When a visit is requested the receptionist will ask the nature and duration of the illness.
 This helps the Doctor to plan the appropriate order of the visits.
 He may call you for more information before visiting.

-The Doctor's ability to assess and treat patients in their own howm is often hindered by the lack of facilities that are normally available in the surgery.
-The number of patients that a Doctor can see and treat in their own homes in one day is restricted because of the travelling time involved.
-It makes more sense for the patient to come ot the doctor.
+The Doctor's ability to assess and treat patients in their own home is often hindered by the lack of facilities that are normally available in the surgery.
+The number of patients that a Doctor can see and treat in their own homes in one day is restricted because of the traveling time involved.
+It makes more sense for the patient to come to the doctor.

 IT IS NOT THE RESPONSIBILITY OF THE DOCTOR TO ARRANGE TRANSPORT TO THE SURGERY.

-Adults with common problems of cough, sore throat, flu, back pain and abdominal pain should also not require home visiting.
+Adults with common problems of a cough, sore throat, flu, back pain, and abdominal pain should also not require home visiting.
 Home visits are made at the discretion of the doctor.